sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 When using different threshold methods on a training sample, the following segmentations received:
 ![thresholds](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/thresholds.png)
-Threshold Yen (implements thresholding based on a maximum correlation criterion for bilevel thresholding as a more computationally efficient alternative to entropy measures.[12]) seems to have the best fit over explored thresholds for this task, One of the ways to measure the quality of segmentation models is IoU.
+Threshold Yen (implements thresholding based on a maximum correlation criterion for bilevel thresholding as a more computationally efficient alternative to entropy measures.[12]) seems to have the best fit over explored thresholds for this task, one way to measure the quality of segmentation models is IoU.

 ### IoU - Intersection over union
 IoU is a segmentation performance measure which stands for intersection over union.